Codylon-Studios/TaskMinder/docs/src/development.md

 !!! warning "Docs for develop branch"
     This guide outlines the current development process and is intended for contributing to the develop branch.
 It may differ from the steps used in the latest stable release.

 This guide outlines the steps necessary to set up your development environment for **TaskMinder**.
-This includes installing nodeJS, npm, python3, mkdocs-material, redis, and PostgreSQL.
+This includes installing bun, python3, mkdocs-material, redis, and PostgreSQL.

 !!! warning "License Notice"
     **Please make sure to review [our license](./license.md) before contributing to the project!**